Techtonica/curriculum/personal-brand/personal-branding.md

 ### Guided Practice

-Visit [templates.netlify.com](http://templates.netlify.com/) and select a template.
+Visit [templates.netlify.com](http://templates.netlify.com/) and select either the 'Jekyll & Alembic theme starter' or the 'Jekyll & Garth theme starter' template.
 Deploy your new site to the internet!
 Review the documentation how the [netlifycms.org](https://www.netlifycms.org) works.

 ### Independent Practice